networking101/microcorruption/Vladivostok/README.md

 ![aslr_main2](./screenshots/aslr_main2.png)

 However, looking forward we see that the r13 register gets loaded into r15.
 The stack is not used to send the 0x7f interrupt.
-Looking at the rest of the code we see how 0x7f get passed to the interrupt handler at instructions 0x46be-0x46c8.
+Looking at the rest of the code we see how 0x7f is passed to the interrupt handler at instructions 0x46be-0x46c8.
 First r13 is moved to r15 (0x46be) and r15 bytes are swapped (0x46c0).
 Then r15 is moved to sr (0x46c2).
 Next the most significant bit is set on sr (0x46c4).
-Finally the call is made to address 10.
+Finally the call is made to address 10 (0x46c8).

 All we need to unlock the door is sr=0xff00 when INT is called.
 We can test this by setting pc to an instruction that calls 0x10 and setting sr to 0xff00.
 Use the "l" command to set the registers and try this yourself.